secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-development/index.html.md

 * **Sales Development Representative (SDR) to Sales Development Representative Team Lead (SDR TL) Criteria**
-    * 6 Months in the SDR Role
+    * Minimum 9 months in the SDR Role
-    * Consistent performance over a 6 month time period on fully-ramped quota (Average over 100%)
+    * Hitting quota cumulatively over the last **fully-ramped** 5 months
     * Willingness to coach and up-level their peers
     * Endorsement from SDR management
     * Demonstration of GitLab's Values